AdvanceTechMedia/AdvanceTechPodcast/content/events.md

 We meet on a monthly basis and cover topics ranging from bleeding edge tech (AI, crypto, blockchain, quantum computing, nanotechnology) to entrepreneurship, community and practices changing the world.

-We're a small, connected crew who make things happen!
+We are a small, connected crew who make things happen!

 **[join us here](https://www.meetup.com/Advance-Tech-Social/)**